Current processing time for orders are 5-6 business days.

-Flowering occurs from winter to spring, and sometimes in autumn.
+Flowering occurs from winter to spring, and sometimes in autumn in its native range.
 The fruit is a club-shaped pod, about 4-5 cm long, which is swollen, hard and velvety.

 Typically an erect and hairy stem and an open textured crown, stout woolly branches and rounded dull green leaves.

 Native to central Australia.

 Easy to germinate and will grow successfully in most temperate to hot climates.

 Prefers a light well-drained soil in an open sunny position, drought and resistant to an occasional frost.

 Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-22°C.

 Cortalaria seeds germinate readily, however they do have a hard outer coating which is impervious to water and generally germination will normally not occur unless the seed is scarified by abrading or pre-treated with boiling water first.